 Yes, I said it.
 Opening windows.
 And I am referring to doing this in the cold winter months.

 Did you know the pollution levels inside your home are often worse than those along interstate highways?
-Everything from painted walls and furniture, to carpeting and bedding offgasses.
-As well many homes use air fresheners, and other chemicals to clean/kill germs.
+Everything off gasses – from painted walls and furniture, to carpeting and bedding.
+And many homes use air fresheners, and other chemicals to clean/kill germs.

 All these chemicals are trapped within the home and do great damage to our immune systems.
-Our winter temperatures typically run below freezing, so when we get 40 degree days, especially 40 degree days with sunshine, I like to open our windows for a few minutes.
+Winter temperatures (in the North) typically run below freezing, so when you get 40 degree days, especially 40 degree days with sunshine, it’s a good idea to open the windows for a bit.
 Just opening windows for 10-20 minutes will really help clear things up.

 Too cold to open windows?
 Here are a couple of other things that will help keep your home fresh.